The Dogu express: by train through Turkey

 How to choose your seat on the Dogu express?

-The Dogu express has three different classes.
+The regular Dogu express has two different classes.
 The cheapest are the SV2000 reclining pullman seats.
 It’s a long journey though and I recommend a sleeper.
 The SV2000 couchettes are in my opinion the best value for money with comfortable 4 bed compartments.
-If you like more privacy the SV2000 sleeper cars have 1 and 2 bedroom compartments.

 The high speed trains from Istanbul to Ankara are very good and you can choose between economy and business class.